Otho Holland Williams: Later life

 After the War, Williams returned to Maryland and settled in Baltimore.
-He was soon appointed commissioner of the port by the governor of Maryland, an appointment that was renewed when George Washington assumed the Presidency of the United States.
-He was also admitted as an original member of The Society of the Cincinnati of Maryland in November 1783 and was later elected as the first assistant secretary general of the National Society at its first general meeting in 1784.
+He soon received a prized (and potentially lucrative) appointment as commissioner of the port by the governor of Maryland, and when George Washington assumed the Presidency of the United States, that appointment was confirmed.
+Williams also became one of the original members of The Society of the Cincinnati of Maryland in November 1783, and the following year became the first assistant secretary general of the National Society at its first general meeting.
+In 1790, Williams sat for a portrait by celebrated Maryland artist Charles Willson Peale, which today remains on display at the Society's headquarters in Washington, D.C..
+In that same year Williams also sat for a portrait by John Trumbull, which was later sold to a purchaser in Baltimore, who decades later lent it to Yale University, which enabled George Flagg to copy it.
+Trumbull also included Williams in his famous painting of George Washington's resignation, and the Trumbull/Flagg portrait is displayed at Yale's Art Gallery.

-In 1786 he married his wife, Mary, the second daughter of William Smith with whom he had four sons.
-In the year following his marriage, Williams bought his father's house near the Potomac River and dedicated himself to improving the farm and laying out the town of Williamsport, Maryland, which was named in his honor.
-Williams wanted the capital of the United States to be located in Williamsport and wrote a letter to Washington to that effect on November 1, 1790, enclosing a map of the town.
+Meanwhile, in 1787, Williams bought his father's house on the upper Potomac River and dedicated himself to improving the farm, as well as laid out the town of Williamsport, Maryland, which was named in his honor.
+On November 1, 1790 Williams wrote a letter to Washington, enclosing a map of the town and suggested it become the new capital of the United States.
+Williams also invested in real estate in what remained Frederick County, buying parcels on either side of Walkersville, Maryland.

 Washington thought so highly of Williams that in 1792, when Daniel Morgan refused the rank of brigadier general of the American Army, the president had Henry Knox, the United States Secretary of War, write Williams asking him to accept the position.
-The position would have made Williams the second in command of the American Army, but citing poor health and no ambition for the position, Williams declined the appointment.
-However, on December 21, 1792, Williams accepted the Maryland State Legislature's invitation for him to serve as an associate justice for Baltimore County.
+That would have made Williams second in command of the American Army, but citing poor health and no ambition for the position, Williams declined the appointment.
+Nonetheless, on December 21, 1792, Williams accepted the Maryland State Legislature's invitation for him to serve as an associate justice for Baltimore County.